mitreid-connect/trust-framework/Scenarios/Journal-of-Social-Media-for-Organizations.md

 * Role: Identity Providers (IdP)
  * Parties: MITRE (for MITRE employees and partners), Third party TBD: Google?
 MIT?

-# Interactions:
+## Interactions:
-* Authors and Readers use Social Login to access MITRE Online Journal for Comments
+* Commenters use Social Login to access MITRE Online Journal for Comments
- - Authors and Readers Authorize MITRE Online Journal (OAuth Client) to their IdP for Login
+ - Commenters Authorize MITRE Online Journal (OpenID Connect Client) to their IdP for Login
- - Authors and Readers Review Active and History of Authorized IdP's on Journal Account Screen
- - Authors and Readers Revoke Authorization for MITRE Online Journal to their IdP for Login
+ - Commenters Revoke Authorization for MITRE Online Journal to their IdP for Login
-* Other (eg Would this perhaps ease login for Authors for submission, edits, etc)?

-# Data:
+## Data:
-* IdP PII Released to MITRE: TBD (Likely "Basic User Info" for FB and Name/Email for Google, etc ... yes?)
+* IdP PII Released to MITRE: ("Basic User Info", Name/Email for Google, etc ...)
 * Other?
-(White List, Grey List and Black List Data?
-Business Reporting?
+(Business Reporting?
 Log Data?)

-# Lists:
+## Lists:

+Whitelist at JSMO RP includes these aspects:

+* Simplified login via NASCAR button

+Graylist at JSMO RP facilitated by webfinger-style login (user enters an email address)

+###List contents:

 * MITRE IdP to be whitelisted by JSMO RP
 * Some third-party IdPs (Google?
 MIT?) potentially to be whitelisted by JSMO RP
 * JSMO RP to graylist all other OpenID Connect IdPs